Olly Ashall-Bott

-Oliver Ashall-Bott (born 24 November 1997) is an English professional rugby league footballer who plays as a or er for the Toulouse Olympique in the Championship.
+Oliver Ashall-Bott (born 24 November 1997) is an English professional rugby league footballer who plays as a or er for Toulouse Olympique in the Super League.

 He previously played for the Huddersfield Giants, Wakefield Trinity and Widnes Vikings in the Super League and the Championship, and on loan from Widnes at the North Wales Crusaders in League 1.
 Ashall-Bott also played for the London Broncos in the Championship and spent time away from the Broncos at the Salford Red Devils in the Super League.
 He spent time on loan from Huddersfield at Wakefield Trinity in Super League XXVI.

 Personal life

 Ashall-Bott was born as Oliver Ashall in Widnes, Cheshire, England.

 He was previously in a relationship with England and Bayern Munich footballer Georgia Stanway.

 Career

 Widnes Vikings

 He made his début for the Widnes Vikings against Castleford in 2018.
 He went on to play 6 more games scoring one try (Hull KR) and heading on loan to North Wales Crusaders scoring 3 tries in three games.
 He played 7 games in the 2019 championship season scoring once.